Sub-templates#

 • backend and frontend are sub-templates called programmatically; they are hidden from the menu.

-Calling a sub-template from a hook#
+Calling sub-templates from a hook#

 # hooks/post_gen_project.py